qingxiangguo/Tools-for-Cancer-Genome-Analysis/README.md

    ping google.com
    ```

-I understand now.
-You want a simple markdown guide on how to use your existing `precision-recall-diagrams.py` script.
-Here's a concise guide:

----

 # Precision-Recall Diagrams using `precision-recall-diagrams.py`

 This guide provides a quick walkthrough on how to visualize the trade-off between precision and recall using the provided Python script.